This article contains affiliate links. Please read our disclaimer here.

 Get wrecked at the Shipwreck Galleries

 Most notably, the gallery houses the original timbers from the Batavia, the famed Dutch ship, that ran aground in 1629 and which is Australia’s second oldest shipwreck.
-On a slightly grisly note there’s even a skeleton of one of the Batavia crew who was murdered on the Abrohlos Islands.
+On a slightly grisly note, there’s even a skeleton of one of the Batavia crew who was murdered on the Abrolhos Islands.

 Visitors to the museum can uncover tales of exploration, disaster, mutiny and survival and get an understanding of the magnificent adventures that contributed to the discovery of the Great Southern Land.